Skip to Content

 What actually makes a dog “dumb?”
 Ask an animal researcher and he will tell you that there is no such thing as a “dumb dog.”
 Rather it’s just a matter of identifying what the dog is good at in order to realize its actual dog intelligence.

 Most owners gauge their dogs’ intelligence by their ability to impress (tricks and commands).
-Going by this logic, dog breeds that respond quickly and accurately to commands are seen as more intelligent, despite their limitations in other aspects.
+Going by this logic, breeds that respond quickly and accurately to commands are seen as more intelligent, despite their limitations in other aspects.

 And dog breeds that prefer to remain aloof and are not interested in obeying their master’s orders are unfairly labeled “dumb.”
 However, the truth is that all dogs are intelligent in their own way.
 Read on to learn why this is.